SubhadityaMukherjee/AI-knowledge-base/docs/Memory-based learning.md

 # Memory-based Learning
 - Lazy learning
-- All encountered examples are stored in memory in a multi-dimensional array, positioned according to relevant [features](Features.md)
+- All encountered examples are stored in memory in a multi-dimensional array, positioned according to relevant [[Features|features]]
 - New items are classified (comprehension) or generated (production) by searching for an example in memory that is closest to the target
-- Because examplars are represented by their [features](Features.md) even novel forms can be classified
+- Because examplars are represented by their [[Features|features]] even novel forms can be classified
 - A generalization of the knn (k-nearest neighbors) algorithm
 - Don't remove any infrequent or even solo forms.
 You might need the info
 - Don't trim down the number of examples of a frequent form you have in the model.
 This effects it.